top of page

 Carb cycling

-When trying to lose belly fat, it's important to look at the other 2 macro nutrients protein and fats.
+When trying to reduce belly fat, it's important to look at the other 2 macro nutrients protein and fats.

 Protein